top of page

 up%2520and%2520up%2520she%2520went%2520like%2520a%2520strange%2520sort%2520of%2520kite%252C%2520look

-She co-wrote 30’ comedy 'Filthy' which was nominated for the Funny Women Comedy Writing Award and subsequently picked up by DLT Entertainment.
+Christina co-wrote 30’ comedy 'Filthy' which was nominated for the Funny Women Comedy Writing Award and subsequently picked up by DLT Entertainment.

-She developed projects with What Larks and Balloon Entertainment and co-created web-series and short film, 'Milly & Clare' on MADE TV.
+She developed projects with What Larks! and Balloon Entertainment and co-created web series and short film, 'Milly & Clare' on MADE TV.

-Christina trained as an actor at the Oxford School of Drama and was the lead in IFTA nominated adaptation of Lady Windermere's Fan, 'Belonging to Laura' (TV3) She played Virginia Woolf in Downton Abbey and also in the feature ‘London Unplugged’ (Theatre release/Amazon)
+Christina trained as an actor at the Oxford School of Drama and was the lead in IFTA nominated adaptation of Lady Windermere's Fan, 'Belonging to Laura' (TV3).
+She played Virginia Woolf in Downton Abbey and also in the feature ‘London Unplugged’ (Theatre release/Amazon)

 bottom of page